ibm-cloud-docs/pattern-vpc-security/overview.md

 ## Secrets Management
 {: #secrets-management}

-Cloud secrets management is a way to securely store and manage API keys, certificates, user ID and password credentials and other sensitive information with automation and integration.  {{site.data.keyword.Bluemix_notm:}}’s service here is known as {{site.data.keyword.secrets-manager_full_notm:}} and it has several key security features such as secrets lifecycle management, logging, default encryption, IAM integration, versioning, etc.  Please see the following link for more information: [Getting started with {{site.data.keyword.secrets-manager_full_notm:}}](/docs/secrets-manager?topic=secrets-manager-getting-started)
+Cloud secrets management is a way to securely store and manage API keys, certificates, user ID and password credentials and other sensitive information with automation and integration.  {{site.data.keyword.Bluemix_notm:}}’s service here is known as {{site.data.keyword.secrets-manager_full_notm}} and it has several key security features such as secrets lifecycle management, logging, default encryption, IAM integration, versioning, etc.  Please see the following link for more information: [Getting started with {{site.data.keyword.secrets-manager_full_notm}}](/docs/secrets-manager?topic=secrets-manager-getting-started)

 ### Options:
 {: #secrets-management-options}